 If you have a frozen expression, or if an area of the face was over-injected, then the only real solution is time.
 Botox is temporary and will always wear off after two or three months once the paralyzed twitch muscles have recovered.
 Yes, this does mean that repeat treatments are necessary (if you liked the result)… but it also means that a botched result is only temporary.

 After your face has recovered from bad Botox, you might be unwilling to go back for another treatment.
 I honestly understand — being gun-shy is totally normal after going through something like that.
 But as a master injector, I have to tell you that it probably wasn’t the Botox that froze your face, it was the person who injected the Botox.
 When Botox is injected properly by a professionally trained injector, it will simply result in fewer wrinkles, not in a drooping, heavy or frozen expression.

 If you’ve had a nightmare experience with BOTOX® Cosmetic in the past, I urge you to give it another shot here at Azul.
 The master injectors here (Jenna, Debbie and myself) all have the extensive training and full confidence of Dr. Flaharty when it comes to injecting Botox.
 If you’ve ever worked with him in the past, you know that his seal of approval means something when it comes to cosmetic procedures.

-If you’d like to give Botox another chance here at Azul, you can call the office at (239) 415-7576 to book a free consultation, or visit our website at www.azulbeauty.com to see some of the other beauty procedures we offer.
+If you’d like to give Botox another chance here at Azul, you can call the office at (239) 415-7576 to book a free consultation, or browse our to see some of the other beauty procedures we offer.

 Discount Botox might be tempting, but it can lead to true horror stories.
 Here at Azul, however, your rejuvenation is our business and we will always put your welfare, and your needs and desires first.